VigyatGoel/Aarogyam/README.md

 # Aarogyam

-This is a fitness android application which can track your mental health as well as physical health.
+Aarogyam is a comprehensive fitness-based Android application designed to support users in tracking both their physical and mental well-being.
+Developed as part of the Smart India Hackathon 2023, Aarogyam offers a range of features aimed at promoting a healthy lifestyle.

 ## Features